mbA2D/Test_Equipment_Control/README.md

     - This checks all the backends for available equipment.
 Some equipment previously connected to but not available now may be recognized.
 2. File->Connect to equipment
     - Choose the type and model of equipment that you want to connect to.
 Fake equipment is available for playing around with the software.
+    - If you connect equipment with multiple channels (e.g. A2D 64CH DAQ), then here you connect only to the board.
 3. Assign Equipment to channel
     - Equipment that you have previously connected to will be available to assign to the channel.
+    - For equipment with multiple channels (e.g. A2D 64CH DAQ), then here you must select the channel of the equipment to assign to the test channel as well.
     - An 'idle_test' will be started that will measure voltage and current using the connected equipment.
     - Ensure voltage shown matches the battery voltage expected (if one is connected).
 4. Configure Test